Wednesday, July 1, 2015

 Aunt Betty lived in an apartment on the fourth floor, there were no elevators, we had to walk up and down four flights of stairs.

-We had a great time visiting our cousins, their friends and playing cards on the stairway.
+We had a great time visiting our cousins and their friends and playing cards on the stairs.

-Our stay was a short dad and Harry had to get back to work.
+Our stay was a short one, and Harry had to get back to work.

-My dad can fix anything, he is a great mechanic, he never worries about his car breaking down when traveling.
+My dad can fix anything; he is a great mechanic, and he never worries about his car breaking down when traveling.

-I am adventurous like my dad, usually after a long winter, and spring is near I get the urge to travel.
+I am adventurous like my dad, usually after a long winter, and when spring is near, I get the urge to travel.

-It doesn’t have to be a long trip but a trip it must be!
+It doesn't have to be a long trip, but it must be a trip!

 I am waiting for my next adventure.